Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized

 In the arachnophobia implementation, the RL agent dynamically generates spiders to induce the desired anxiety level, with the framework aiming to elicit a desired anxiety level for a set period of time.
 In practice, therapists would define this desired anxiety level.
 However, in contrast to therapist-guided VRET, they would not need to manually choose the specific spiders to show a user.
 Instead, they could simply identify their goals for a user, and the system would automatically adjust to achieve them.

 To evaluate the effectiveness of our framework, we conducted two human subject studies.
 Our first study confirmed that humans had a measurable physiological response to our virtual spiders, which was the minimum requirement of our framework.
 The second study evaluated our framework in comparison to a rules-based method.
 We found that our framework was effective at achieving desired anxiety levels, indicating that it may be feasible in clinical settings.
 However, we only tested the system's ability to reach desired anxiety levels, not its effect on therapeutic outcomes.
-Finally, we conducted an experiment to demonstrate the necessity of personalizing spiders to each user.
+Finally, we analyzed our results (see Section~{\ref{sec: Spider Personalization Experiment})} to investigate the benefits of personalizing spiders to each user.

 We propose the following contributions: \begin{itemize} \item \textit{Contribution 1 (C1):} Developing an end-to-end personalized EDPCGRL framework, which incorporates real-time human interaction to automatically adapt a VR environment to a user. \item \textit{Contribution 2 (C2):} Conducting a human subject study demonstrating that our virtual spiders can elicit anxiety reactions in individuals and impact their physiological measures. \item \textit{Contribution 3 (C3):} Conducting a human subject study to evaluate the effectiveness of our framework compared to a rules-based method by collecting both subjective and objective measures during the experiments. \item \textit{Contribution 4 (C4):} Demonstrating that different participants exhibit anxiety responses to different attributes of spiders, emphasizing the necessity for personalized treatment for each participant.